reacherhq/check-if-email-exists/README.md

 Reacher provides a fully-fledged REST backend at https://github.com/reacherhq/backend.
 It is the same backend running for our main product https://reacher.email.

-The beckend is built using the fast web framework [warp](https://github.com/seanmonstar/warp), and exposes an API endpoint for making email verifications.
+The backend is built using the fast web framework [warp](https://github.com/seanmonstar/warp), and exposes an API endpoint for making email verifications.

 For an one-click deploy to [Heroku](https://heroku.com), click on the purple Heroku button at [reacherhq/backend](https://github.com/reacherhq/backend#get-started).